But my curiosity got the better of me and I decided to click through and see what advice Dale from Blogging Her Way recommended.

 Once you’ve completed your order, you’ll be emailed a link to download Get Paid to Pin.
 It’s a total of 36 pages and includes a list of niche-specific group boards and affiliate programs for you to join at the end.

-At the beginning of the ebook, Coco shares the basics to getting your Pinterest account set up for success.
+At the beginning of the ebook, Dale shares the basics to getting your Pinterest account set up for success.
 So setting up your business account, rich pins, etc. I really like the specific examples she gives and the tips on finding high performing keywords.
 From my experience, her advice is spot on here.

 She then goes into perfecting your profile, designing pins, and joining affiliate programs relative to the niche you’ve chosen.
 From there, she shows you how to upload your pins to Pinterest, as well as schedule them into Boardbooster so you can make sales on autopilot.